 - Any person they catch joins the chain by linking hands.

-- When another person is caught they can stay together or split 2 and 2, but they must split even numbers and can link together at will.
+- When another person is caught, they can stay together or split 2 by 2, but they must split even numbers and can link together at will.

 - This game is played until nobody is left.